View Our Course Schedule

 Joseph Sowka, OD, FAAO, Diplomate

-Dr. Joseph Sowka is an attending optometric physician at Center for Sight in Sarasota, Florida, a large medical-surgical practice where he focuses on glaucoma management and neuro-ophthalmic disease.
-He was formerly Professor of Optometry at Nova Southeastern University College of Optometry for 28 years where he served as Chief of The Advanced Care Service and Director of the Glaucoma Service at the College’s Eye Institute.
-He was the Program Coordinator and Supervisor for the Ocular Disease Residency.
+Dr. Joseph Sowka is an attending optometric physician at Center for Sight in Sarasota and Venice, Florida, a large medical-surgical practice where he focuses on glaucoma and neuro- ophthalmic disease management.
+He is the residency education coordinator at Center for Sight.
+He is also Director of Optometric Business Development for US EYE.
+He was formerly Professor of Optometry at Nova Southeastern University College of Optometry for 28 years where he served numerous academic and administrative roles.
 Dr. Sowka is a founding member of both the Optometric Glaucoma Society and Optometric Retina Society.
-He is also the Founder and Chair of the Neuro-Ophthalmic Disorders in Optometry Special Interest Group for the American Academy of Optometry.
+He is also the Founder and former Chair of the Neuro-Ophthalmic Disorders in Optometry Special Interest Group for the American Academy of Optometry.
 Dr. Sowka is a Glaucoma Diplomate of the American Academy of Optometry.
+In 2021 and 2022, he was ranked #4 optometrist in the US by Newsweek magazine “America’s Best Eye Doctors” list.
+In 2023, he was ranked #1 optometrist in the US Newsweek ratings.
 He is a partner and co-owner of Optometric Education Consultants.